Codyvanzandt/spenser/README.md

     - git push

 ## TODO
+- [] Send michael something on classes, xpath, and lxml.

 - [X] Ask Steve for (or even better: learn how to get for ourselves) the "easier XML."

 - Unit Tests